QuantumJunction/RustPlayground/README.md

 ## Guidelines

 - Keep experiments separated so they don’t interfere with each other.
--Throw away what’s not useful.
+- Throw away what’s not useful.
--Anything that might be handy more than once goes into utils/.
+- Anything that might be handy more than once goes into utils/.